DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - A network-­based IDS can be both signature based and anomaly based.
         - **🔥knowledge-based detection**: AKA 🎆signature-based or 🎆pattern-matching detection, the most common method used by an IDS.
 It uses known signatures to detect attacks.
 It can only detect attacks from known threats.
         - **🔥behavior-based detection**: AKA 🎆statistical intrusion, 🎆anomaly-based, and 🎆heuristics-based detection; behavior-based IDSs use baseline, activity stats, and heuristic eval techniques to compare current activity against previous activity to detect potentially malicious events.
 It requires a baseline, and it then monitors traffic for any anomalies or changes when compared to the baseline.
 The baseline can be outdated if the network is modified, so it must be updated when the environment changes.
 It can detect new security threats.
-    - **Intrusion prevention**: An IPS includes detection capabilities, you’ll see them referred to as intrusion detection and prevention systems (IDPSs)
+    - ❄️**Intrusion prevention**: An IPS includes detection capabilities, you’ll see them referred to as intrusion detection and prevention systems (IDPSs)
         - an IPS includes all the capabilities of an IDS but can also take additional steps to stop or prevent intrusions
     - IDS/IPS should be deployed at strategic network locations to monitor traffic, such as at the perimeters, or between network segments, and should be configured to alert for specific types of scans and traffic patterns
     - 📝IPS is usually placed in line with the network traffic, so it is placed before the switch.